Is Florence Worth Visiting? Here’s All You Need to Know

 Between the two, Florence is the city you must visit.

 Pisa is a very small city and does not offer much besides the famous Leaning Tower of Pisa and the surrounding landmarks.
-If the Leaning Tower is something you’ve always dreamt of seeing, Pisa is an great day, or half-day, trip from Florence.
+If the Leaning Tower is something you’ve always dreamt of seeing, Pisa is a great day, or half-day, trip from Florence.

 Is Florence better to visit than Rome?

 I’m answering because people ask, but it should go without saying that Rome is ALWAYS a must-visit.
-When comparing the two, they both are vibrant cities full of rich history and culture.
+When comparing the two, they are both vibrant cities full of rich history and culture.

 If you’re visiting Italy for the first time, I recommend prioritizing Rome – UNLESS you’re a Renaissance art and architecture lover.
 If you are a Renaissance lover, you simply have to prioritize Florence!